 Landmark Occupational Health Clinic offers Functional Dry Needling!
 Functional Dry Needling is a treatment intervention using a thin, monofilament needle inserted into a myofascial trigger point to reduce pain and muscle tightness by stimulating a muscle twitch response.
 A trigger point is taut band of hyperirritable muscle fibers or “muscle knot” and can produce referred pain that can produce discomfort away from the site of injury, often described as radiating pain.
 Myofascial trigger points can result from a specific injury or overuse which creates difficulty with stretching, activating the affected muscle, and activities involving the affected body part.
-Functional Dry Needling is used to treat a variety of musculoskeletal injuries producing pain, such as back, buttock, shoulder, arm, leg, and headaches caused by muscle tension.
+Functional Dry Needling is used to treat a variety of musculoskeletal injuries producing pain, such as back, buttock, leg, shoulder, arm, and headache pain caused by muscle tension.
 Research has noted chemical substances are produced within an active trigger point that produce painful inflammation with abnormal electrical activity within the muscle which are normally electrically silent at rest.
-The scientific research regarding the reason dry needling is effective is unknown; however, research has found the dysfunctional muscle tissue stimulated with dry needling to elicit a local twitch response may return to a normal, resting state with appropriate treatment and I have noted clients to demonstrate improvement in mobility, strength, and reduced pain!
+The scientific research regarding the reason dry needling is effective is unknown; however, studies have found the dysfunctional muscle tissue stimulated with dry needling to elicit a local twitch response may return the muscle to a normal, resting state with appropriate treatment and I have noted clients to demonstrate improvement in mobility, strength, and reduced pain!